Colorado Counseling License Requirements

 1. Focus on an area of counseling to pursue.

 There are many different types of counseling, including mental health, school counseling, and family therapy.
 Each pathway to licensure has different steps and can take years to complete.
 Your first step should be making an education and work plan based on the type of counseling you’d like to practice.

 2. Complete the education required for your preferred counseling area.

 To become a professional counselor in Colorado, you will likely need at least a master’s degree in a related field.
 Mental health counselors must have a master’s degree in mental health counseling or a related field; marriage and family therapists must have a master’s degree in marriage and family therapy or a related field; and school counselors must have a master’s degree in school counseling.
-Substance abuse counselors providing clinical services must have a behavioral health graduate degree, although other levels of certification are offered to applicants with a high school diploma or bachelor’s degree and relevant work experience.
+Substance abuse counselors providing clinical services must have a master’s degree in behavioral health, although other levels of certification are offered to applicants with a high school diploma or bachelor’s degree.